Abhi-boostin/course-app/README.md

 ## Usage

 - Users can browse available courses on the home page.
-- Enroll in courses by clicking the "Quick Enroll" button or view more details using the "View Details" button.
+- Enroll in courses by clicking the "Enroll in Course" button or view more details using the "View Details" button.
 - Access the student dashboard to see enrolled courses and track progress.

 ## Future Enhancements

-- Implement real-time likes for courses using WebSocket or Firebase.
+- Implement real-time updates for course enrollment using WebSocket or Firebase.
 - Add user authentication to manage user sessions.
 - Enhance the dashboard with additional statistics and insights.